slowernews/slowernews/rationales/portugal.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### A farsa do socialismo em quatro letras

+2021-09-28

+- Self explanatory.

 ### Lisbon has shared dissident info with repressive regimes for years

 2021-06-15